top of page

 DISCLAIMER:

-At Braden Medicare we are always doing our best to vet the information we present to the public in our Blog Articles.
+At Braden Medicare, we are always doing our best to vet the information we present to the public in our Blog Articles.
 Be would never intentionally omit information that is critical for anyone.
-Our simple goal is to present information, facts and ideas that might be of interest and value to the Senior population in the United States.
-Any of the content or services we provide both in our Blog and on our website at www.bradenmedicare.com are intended to inform and educate the public.
+Our simple goal is to present information, facts, and ideas that might be of interest and value to the Senior population in the United States.
+Any content or services we provide on our Blog and on our website at www.bradenmedicare.com are intended to inform and educate the public.

-Braden Medicare is not employed or directly affiliated with the Centers for Medicare and Medicaid Services and we are not employed by the United States Government or Medicare in any way.
+Braden Medicare is not employed by, or directly affiliated with, the Centers for Medicare & Medicaid Services or the United States Government, and Medicare does not use us in any way.

-Our passion and drive is centered around serving others in the best way we can.
-We are licensed to operate and conduct business in Arizona, Indiana, Iowa, Florida, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and Wisconsin.
+Our passion and drive are centered around serving others in the best way we can.
+We are licensed to operate and conduct business in Arizona, California, Colorado, Indiana, Iowa, Florida, Michigan, Nevada, Ohio, Oregon, New Mexico, Pennsylvania, Texas, and Wisconsin.

 bottom of page